IN THIS ARTICLE

 3. Product Designer

-A product designer is a combination of a UX designer and a product manager.
+This designer is a combination of a UX designer and a product manager.
 They focus on the vision for the product in the long term, leveraging UX techniques for product design.
 From Hulu’s product designer job description below, you’ll see that the role is more strategic in defining the direction of the product.
-Therefore, it is also often a senior role, leading a team of UX designers.
+Therefore, it is often one of the more senior UX roles, leading a team of UX designers.

 Skills of a product designer